nholtz/sanal-book/_build/text/fundamentals/small-displacements.md

 <div class="admonition important">
    Rigid portions of the structure remain rigid -- they do not change their shape.
+In particular, rigid angles do not change.
 </div>

 <div class="admonition warning">
-   This structure is *unstable*; see the section on Determinacy and Stability.
+   This structure is <em>unstable</em>; see the section on
+   <a href="../sdbeams/determinacy-and-stability">Determinacy and Stability</a>.
 </div>